 We have also gained a great sense of achievement and upon returning to Katherine pamper ourselves by booking into what is, for us, upmarket accommodation.
 Despite being 38 degrees, the kids turn their noses up at the large, free-form swimming pool.
 “It’s chlorine,” they state dismissively, “and there are other people.”

 I had worried the children might struggle with the walking, the weight of their packs, the heat, the limited fresh food supplies and the discomfort of the primitive camping.
 I had not anticipated them becoming spoilt.

 • Gecko Canoeing and Trekking tours start in Katherine early on the first day so you’ll need to stay the previous night.
-Gecko offers a range of options from a five-day guided walk departing Katherine, providing your own food and equipment for $795, to a fully inclusive six-day package from Darwin, which includes all transfers, a cultural tour (recommended) and gorge cruise for $1795 per person, plus any combination in between.
+Gecko offers a range of options from a five-day guided walk departing Katherine, providing your own food and equipment, to a fully inclusive six-day package from Darwin, which includes all transfers, a cultural tour (recommended) and a gorge cruise, plus any combination in between.

-World Expeditions depart from Darwin and begin the trail at lunchtime; the six-day fully-inclusive package is $1895 per person.
+World Expeditions have six-day fully-inclusive packages that depart from Darwin and begin the trail at lunchtime.

 It is also possible to walk the trail unguided but you will need to apply for a permit.
 The trail starts from the Nitmiluk Visitors Centre at Katherine Gorge, 30 kilometres east of Katherine.
 From here you cross the gorge by ferry to the start of the trail.
 For permits and more information see parksandwildlife.nt.gov.au and nitmiluktours.com.au